solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 plugin container is configured to copy the plugin files to when it is run.

 {{% notice note %}}
-Currently, Gloo expects to find the plugin files in the `/auth-plugins` directory.
+Currently, Gloo Edge expects to find the plugin files in the `/auth-plugins` directory.
 We plan to make this location configurable soon.
 {{% /notice %}}

 ### Configuring Virtual Services to use your plugins